tranguill10/tranguill10/README.md

 ## Hi there 👋
 - I'm a Chemical Engineer by discipline, scientist and programmer by interest.
-- Experienced in python, but continually looking for opportunities to improve my skill
+- Experienced in Python, but continually looking for opportunities to improve my skill
 - Fun fact: I have a pet turtle named Pitufina (Spanish for Smurfette, Tufi for short)
 - Pronouns: he/they